xhu0101/xhu0101.github.io/_pages/about.md

 Looking ahead, I aim to produce rigorous, policy-relevant findings by pursuing pressing substantive questions and advancing methodology when existing tools fall short.
 Through this dual focus, I strive to make meaningful contributions to both academic research and real-world decision-making.

 Outside of research, I enjoy being in nature, including kayaking, paddleboarding, hiking, biking, and learning to ski.

+For my CV, please use this link [Download my CV](assets/pdf/cv.pdf).